Bence Graics

 - 2016 - present: Development of Gamma, a modeling framework for the development and verification of component-based reactive systems.

-- 2019 - present: Prolan-VKE - Verification of a distributed electronic railway interlocking safety logic.
+- 2019 - 2023: Prolan-VKE - Verification of a distributed electronic railway interlocking safety logic.

-- 2019 - present: ADVANCE - Addressing Verification and Validation Challenges in Future Cyber-Physical Systems.
+- 2019 - 2024: ADVANCE - Addressing Verification and Validation Challenges in Future Cyber-Physical Systems.

 - 2019 - 2020: MTA-BME Lendület - Design and analysis of cyber-physical systems.